MuhammedZohaib/My-Second-Brain/JavaScript/JavaScript.md

 # ----Super Keyword----
-Refers to the parent class.
-commonly used to invoke the constructor of a parent class.
+Refers to the parent class.commonly used to invoke the constructor of a parent class.

 ## Example:
 ```JS